International Relations and East Asia

 - Global Governance and Japan

-You’ll be assessed on your essays, policy briefing papers, exams, presentations, a group project, book reviews and a 12,000-word dissertation.
+You’ll be assessed on your essays, policy briefing papers, exams, presentations, a group project, and a dissertation.

 - 1 year full-time